 Powder: We had no powder but can’t see this doing that great with all that camber going on.
 It’s even worse than the DOA.
 If you like a camber twin in powder you will probably like this a little bit better but most who are use to some rocker going on in the shape will find this a lot of work.
 It’s one of the last Capita boards I’d grab off the shelf on a powder day.

 Speed: Really fast and feels almost like the Capita Mercury when pointing it.
+The Capita Outsiders doesn’t have the higher end base but it’s pretty good for this price point.

 Edge Hold: We wanted more.
 The Outsiders feels like it’s made to be a for people who want a mountain friendly true twin so why not put in the Death Grip side cut as well.
 It would give it a little more grip in those medium to hard conditions lot’s of people often ride in.